Learning Outside the Classroom

 As a Communication Specialist School we deliver high quality, integrated speech and language therapy and education for children with the most severe and complex speech, language and communication needs.
 Services at Specialist Level can demonstrate collaborative multi-disciplinary practice that benefits the children and their families.

-The external assessor/moderator praised St. Giles School for the following:
+The external assessor/moderator praised St. Giles Spencer Academy for the following:

 - Outstanding strategic lead from senior leaders has resulted in an effective provision for pupils with severe and complex Speech, Language and Communication Needs.